Skip to main content

 Consult Dr. Ash

-TL;DR: Most probiotics are not permanent residents of your gut.
-They are short-term visitors that signal your immune system, support the gut lining, and crowd out problem bacteria while they pass through.
-The goal is not to take a generic "50 billion CFU" capsule.
-The goal is to match the strain to the symptom: Saccharomyces boulardii for antibiotic-related diarrhea, spore-based Bacillus for SIBO, and Lactobacillus rhamnosus GG for immune and skin issues.
+Probiotics are live beneficial microbes (bacteria or yeast) that influence the gut, immune system, and sometimes skin and mood.
+Most strains dont permanently colonize the gut; they work as short-term visitors that signal the immune system, support the gut lining, and crowd out problem bacteria while they pass through.
+The goal is not a generic "50 billion CFU" capsule.
+The goal is to match the strain to the symptom: Saccharomyces boulardii for antibiotic-related diarrhea and travel, spore-based Bacillus for SIBO, and Lactobacillus rhamnosus GG for immune and skin support.
+The main cautions are immunocompromised status and recent bowel surgery, where probiotics require specialist clearance.

 In the last decade, "probiotic" became a marketing buzzword.
 But biology is specific.
-You would not take Tylenol for a broken leg, and you should not take a generic Lactobacillus for SIBO (small intestinal bacterial overgrowth, when bacteria grow in the wrong part of the gut).
+You wouldnt take Tylenol for a broken leg, and you shouldnt take a generic Lactobacillus for SIBO (small intestinal bacterial overgrowth, when bacteria grow in the wrong part of the gut).
 The wrong strain in the wrong place can make you feel worse.
-In my Fishtown practice, I think of probiotics in three big buckets, each with a different job.

 Probiotics are not for everyone.
 The strongest evidence shows up in a few specific scenarios.